Uncertainty quantified three-body model applied to the two-neutron halo $^{22}$C: Introduction and motivation

 \section{Introduction and motivation}

 Recent experimental progress has allowed for measurements of isotopes near the driplines, exhibiting exotic features such as unexpected shell ordering \cite{Fortunato2020,Singh2024a,Poves2017} and clusterized structures~\cite{Bazin2023,Freer2018}, thereby challenging traditional models of nuclear structure.
-Among the most extreme manifestation of clusterizing are halo nuclei~\cite{Tanihata2013}, in which one or more nucleons are so loosely bound that they tunnel outside the classically allowed region away from the rest of the nucleons (the core).
-Even more exotic are two-neutron halo nuclei, i.e. composed of a core and two halo neutrons, as they exhibit a Borromean structure, meaning that the three-body system forms a bound state, but none of the two-body subsystems is bound.
+Among the most extreme manifestation of clusterizing are halo nuclei~\cite{Tanihata2013}, in which one or more loosely bound nucleons are found in spatially diffuse wavefunctions extending far beyond the core.
+Two-neutron halo nuclei, i.e. those composed of a core and two halo neutrons, can exhibit a Borromean structure, meaning that the three-body system forms a bound state, but none of the two-body subsystems is bound.
 These Borromean structures are strongly influenced by couplings to the continuum and offer an interesting probe of strongly correlated few-body systems including the dineutron \cite{Casal2019a,Lovell2017,Costa2025,Monteagudo2024}.
 The identification of such exotic structures relies on state-of-the-art experimental techniques and robust theoretical models to interpret the data.
 One particularly interesting observable is the dipole strength distribution in the continuum, which exhibits a characteristic low-energy enhancement~\cite{Aumann2013}.
 These dipole strengths are commonly inferred from Coulomb breakup measurements and have been studied for light halo nuclei, including $^6$He~\cite{Aumann1999a,Wang2002a}, $^{11}$Li~\cite{Nakamura2006a}, $^{14}$Be~\cite{Labiche2001}, $^{19}$B~\cite{Cook2020} $^{22}$C~\cite{Kobayashi2012,Nagahisa2018} and $^{29}$F~\cite{Bagchi2020}.
 From this dipole strength, one can extract, provided an accurate theoretical model, key properties of the halo systems, such as its binding energy.
 However, this interpretation is inherently model dependent and therefore introduces systematic uncertainties that must be carefully quantified.